MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsAllowedDomain.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:** Lync Server 2010

 Federation is a means by which two organizations can set up a trust relationship that facilitates communication between the two groups.
-When federation has been established, users in the two organizations can send each other instant messages, subscribe for presence notifications, and otherwise communicate with one another by using SIP applications such as Microsoft Lync 2010.
-Microsoft Lync Server 2010 allows for three types of federation: 1) direct federation between your organization and another; 2) federation between your organization and a public provider; and, 3) federation between your organization and a third-party hosting provider.

-Setting up direct federation with another organization involves several tasks.
-To begin with, you must enable your servers running the Lync Server Access Edge service to allow federation.
-In addition, the other organization must enable federation with you; federation cannot be established unless both parties agree to the relationship.

-To establish a federated relationship you might also need to manage two federation-related lists: the allowed list and the blocked list.
-The allowed list represents the organizations you have chosen to federate with; if a domain appears on the allowed list then (depending on your configuration settings) your users will be able to exchange instant messages and presence information with users who have accounts in that federated domain.
-Conversely, the blocked list represents domains that users are expressly forbidden from federating with; for example, messages sent from a blocked domain will automatically be rejected by Lync Server 2010.

-If you want to create a new federation relationship, you can use New-CsAllowedDomain to add a domain to the list of allowed domains.

-Who can run this cmdlet: By default, members of the following groups are authorized to run the New-CsAllowedDomain cmdlet locally: RTCUniversalServerAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object  {$_.Cmdlets -match "New-CsAllowedDomain"}

-**Below Content Applies To:** Lync Server 2013

-Federation is a means by which two organizations can set up a trust relationship that facilitates communication between the two groups.
-When federation has been established, users in the two organizations can send each other instant messages, subscribe for presence notifications, and otherwise communicate with one another by using SIP applications such as Lync.
-Lync Server allows for three types of federation: 1) direct federation between your organization and another; 2) federation between your organization and a public provider; and, 3) federation between your organization and a third-party hosting provider.

-Setting up direct federation with another organization involves several tasks.
-To begin with, you must enable your servers running the Lync Server Access Edge service to allow federation.
-In addition, the other organization must enable federation with you; federation cannot be established unless both parties agree to the relationship.

-To establish a federated relationship you might also need to manage two federation-related lists: the allowed list and the blocked list.
-The allowed list represents the organizations you have chosen to federate with; if a domain appears on the allowed list then (depending on your configuration settings) your users will be able to exchange instant messages and presence information with users who have accounts in that federated domain.
-Conversely, the blocked list represents domains that users are expressly forbidden from federating with; for example, messages sent from a blocked domain will automatically be rejected by Lync Server.

-If you want to create a new federation relationship, you can use New-CsAllowedDomain to add a domain to the list of allowed domains.

-Who can run this cmdlet: By default, members of the following groups are authorized to run the New-CsAllowedDomain cmdlet locally: RTCUniversalServerAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object {$_.Cmdlets -match "New-CsAllowedDomain"}

-**Below Content Applies To:** Skype for Business Server 2015

-Federation is a means by which two organizations can set up a trust relationship that facilitates communication between the two groups.
 When federation has been established, users in the two organizations can send each other instant messages, subscribe for presence notifications, and otherwise communicate with one another by using SIP applications such as Skype for Business.
-Skype for Business Server 2015 allows for three types of federation: 1) direct federation between your organization and another; 2) federation between your organization and a public provider; and 3) federation between your organization and a third-party hosting provider.
+Skype for Business Server allows for three types of federation: 1) direct federation between your organization and another; 2) federation between your organization and a public provider; and 3) federation between your organization and a third-party hosting provider.

 Setting up direct federation with another organization involves several tasks.
-To begin with, you must enable your servers running the Skype for Business Server 2015 Access Edge service to allow federation.
+To begin with, you must enable your servers running the Skype for Business Server Access Edge service to allow federation.
 In addition, the other organization must enable federation with you; federation cannot be established unless both parties agree to the relationship.

 To establish a federated relationship you might also need to manage two federation-related lists: the allowed list and the blocked list.
 The allowed list represents the organizations you have chosen to federate with; if a domain appears on the allowed list then (depending on your configuration settings) your users will be able to exchange instant messages and presence information with users who have accounts in that federated domain.
-Conversely, the blocked list represents domains that users are expressly forbidden from federating with; for example, messages sent from a blocked domain will automatically be rejected by Skype for Business Server 2015.
+Conversely, the blocked list represents domains that users are expressly forbidden from federating with; for example, messages sent from a blocked domain will automatically be rejected by Skype for Business Server.

 If you want to create a new federation relationship, you can use the New-CsAllowedDomain cmdlet to add a domain to the list of allowed domains.